-This program is meant to connect students who are FWS-eligible with on-campus employment opportunities.
-These opportunities are geared towards areas of academic interest and contain project-based work in addition to transferable office skills.
+This program is meant to connect students who are eligible for federal work-study with on-campus employment opportunities.
+These opportunities are geared towards areas of academic interest and contain project-based work and transferable office skills.

 You can apply to jobs of your choice in Handshake; all openings are under the Billiken Horizons employer profile (search ‘Billiken Horizons’ to pull up the employer page).
-You will need to provide a resume and a copy of the On-Campus Employment application.
+You must provide a resume and a copy of the On-Campus Employment application.
 The applications then go to the hiring manager/department that will be hosting the student and they choose whom they wish to hire.

 Scholarly Undergraduate Research Grants and Experiences (SURGE)